 Introducing Menorca Holidays

-Without a shadow of a doubt the most serene and peaceful of the ever-popular Balearic Islands, and also the second largest, Menorca is the perfect location in 2017 for those who simply want nothing more than to get away from it all for a while; while chilling out in the sun and re-stocking those precious supplies of vitamin D. Whether you’re a family looking for beachside activities galore, a couple in search of their personal slice of paradise or a group of friends that want to reconnect and partake in some walks together, Menorca has it all in spades.
+Without a shadow of a doubt the most serene and peaceful of the ever-popular Balearic Islands, and also the second largest, Menorca is the perfect location in 2017 and 2018 for those who simply want to get away from it all for a while; while chilling out in the sun and re-stocking those precious supplies of vitamin D. Whether you’re a family looking for beachside activities galore, a couple in search of their personal slice of paradise or a group of friends that want to reconnect and partake in some walks together, Menorca has it all in spades.
 Awash with ancient ruins scattered across the landscape, bustling seaside communities along the coast and incredible scenery that can be taken in with a hike or on horseback; the possibilities are endless on this Mediterranean marvel.
 Kick back in the sun along any of the islands gorgeous golden crescents or chow down on some delicious Spanish gourmet food; the choice is yours.

 While the islands top draw will probably always be its beaches, there’s no shortage of things to keep you occupied during your stay.
 You could always take a stunningly scenic horseback ride along the endless stretches of coast, or scale Monte Toro for staggering panoramic views and plenty of photo opportunities; the island of Menorca really packs a wallop considering its smaller size.
 Fans of culture will find no shortage of delights here, as the vast landscape is dotted with ancient ruins and culturally significant churches tucked away in the islands quaint villages.
 We’d also highly recommend taking a day trip out to La Mola; a wonderfully preserved ancient fort that’s just a stone’s throw away from the picturesque Mahon harbour.
 Beat the heat and head down early in the morning to have the place almost to yourself as you amble around and learn of its historical significance.
 History buffs will find Talati de Dalt and Torralba d’en Slord significant, as they both house some fascinating ancient ruins.